daniel-molina/visualequation/HACKING.md

 #### Commands for manipulating the history

-accept-line (C-j, C-m)
-    Save equation in the history list and start a new one.
+**Quick-save** means that if equation being edited was previously saved, it is overwritten and its position in the history is not moidified.
+Else, it is saved as a new "anonymous" equation as the last equation of the history.

+**Save as (a new equation)** means that equation being edited is saved as a different equation.
+It will be the last one of the history.
+It can be both an a anonymous or named save.

+open-equation (C-o)
+    Quick-save current equation and choose a previously saved equation in a window for edition.
+    This is the windowed version of reverse-search-history explained below. accept-line (C-m)
+    Save current equation as a new equation and start a new empty one.
+This is a fast "Save as" that does not specify an equation name nor categories, but the equation will be uniquely identified anyway. accept-line-with-name (C-j)
+    This is a VE extension of accept-line (accept-line is also bounded to C-j by default in readline).
+This a full non-windowed version of "Save as".
+    Specify a name and save current equation as a new equation with that name.
+    It is possible to specify a category or subcategory by introducing the name in the form `category/name` or `category/subcategory/name`.
+To accept the name press again C-j or C-m or RETURN.
     C-j acts differently while searching in the history. previous-history (C-p)
-    Fetch the previous equation from the history list, moving back in the list. next-history (C-n)
+    Quick-save displayed equation and fetch the previous equation from the history list, moving back in the list. next-history (C-n)
-    Fetch the next equation from the history list, moving forward in the list. beginning-of-history (M-<)
+    Quick-save displayed equation and fetch the next equation from the history list, moving forward in the list. beginning-of-history (M-<)
-    Move to the first equation in the history. end-of-history (M->)
+    Quick-save displayed equation and fetch to the first equation in the history. end-of-history (M->)
-    Move to the end of the input history, i.e., the equation currently being entered. reverse-search-history (C-r)
+    Quick-save displayed equation and fetch the last equation of the history. reverse-search-history (C-r)
-    Search backward starting at the current equation and moving up through the history as necessary.
-This is an incremental search. forward-search-history (C-s)
+    Quick-save current equation and search backward starting at the current equation and moving up through the history as necessary.
+This is an incremental search.
+You can introduce part of the name, category or other fields (TODO: specify).
+You can fetch the equation with C-j.
+Any other key combination will fetch the equation and then apply the command to the equation. forward-search-history
-    Search forward starting at the current line and moving down through the history as necessary.
-This is an incremental search. non-incremental-reverse-search-history (M-p)
+    Not used.
+C-s is used to save current equation with a window.
+There, it is possible to give it a name and a category.
+That is a "Save as...". non-incremental-reverse-search-history (Not implemented!)
-    Search backward through the history starting at the current line using  a  non-incremental  search  for  a string supplied by the user. non-incremental-forward-search-history (M-n)
+    Replace current equation by some previous equation of the history and discard any edition information of previous equation (so command undo will not work).
+Equation taken is searched backward through the history starting at the current equation, using a non-incremental search for a string supplied by the user.
+To accept the input, press RETURN, C-j or C-m.
-    Search forward  through  the  history  using  a  non-incremental search for a string supplied by the user. yank-nth-arg (M-C-y)
+    To abort press BACKSPACE, a backward-delete-char command or an abort command.
+    No-Implementation note: I cannot find a way to like this command!
+I do not have any reason to implement it. non-incremental-forward-search-history (Not implemented!)
+    The counterpart of non-incremental-reverse-search-history. yank-nth-arg (M-C-y)
     Insert  the  first argument to the previous command (usually the second word on the previous line) at point.
 With an argument n,